-Xiaoying Mai, age 33, has served on our board of directors since July 2018.
-Ms. Mai is an Investment Director of GF Xinde Investment Management Co.
-Ltd, a venture capital investment firm based in China that specializes in investing in biotechnology companies, a position she has held since June 2015.
-Ms. Mai previously served as a financial manager for Guangfa Securities Co., Ltd, a publicly listed company in Hong Kong from December 2012 to June 2015, where she specialized in preparing financial information for public disclosure and tax management.
-Ms. Mai has also served as a member of the IPSAS program-international public sector accounting standard and worked with the United Nations in 2011.
+Xiaoying Mai, age 35, has served on our board of directors since July 2018.
+Ms. Mai is an Executive Director of GF Investments (Hong Kong), a private equity investment firm based in Hong Kong China that specializes in investing in biotechnology companies, a position she has held since Nov 2021.
+Ms. Mai previously served as an investment director of GF Xinde, a venture arm for Guangfa Securities Co., Ltd, a publicly listed company in Hong Kong from 2015 to 2021, before which she was with the finance department of the group, where she specialized in preparing financial information for public disclosure and tax management.
 Ms. Mai holds a B.A. in Business Management from the Guangdong University of Foreign Studies and a M.A. in accountancy from George Washington University.